Canada Cup (curling)

-The Canada Cup (branded as the Home Hardware Canada Cup for sponsorship reasons, and also referred to as the Canada Cup of Curling) is a major men's and women's curling championship in Canada.
-It is organized by Curling Canada and is one of its major events on its "Season of Champions".
-The event is frequently used as a qualifier for various other events, such as the Canadian Olympic Curling Trials, Pre-Trials and Continental Cup.
-Since 2013, the Canada Cup is not held during the same curling season as the Winter Olympic Games.
+The Canada Cup (branded as the Home Hardware Canada Cup for sponsorship reasons, and also referred to as the Canada Cup of Curling) was a major men's and women's curling championship in Canada, held from 2003 to 2019.
+It was organized by Curling Canada and was one of its major events on its "Season of Champions".
+The event was frequently used as a qualifier for various other events, such as the Canadian Olympic Curling Trials, Pre-Trials and Continental Cup.
+The Canada Cup was not held in 2013 and 2017 to avoid conflict with the Winter Olympic Games.